NREL/api-umbrella/README.md

 First install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](http://vagrantup.com/) on your computer.
 Then follow these steps:

 **Note for Windows Users:** As of Vagrant 1.0.5, there's currently a bug with Vagrant that will prevent the `vagrant up` step from completing properly.
-This should be fixed in the next release of Vagrant, but in the meantime, you can work around this issue by following the steps in this [comment](https://github.com/NREL/api-umbrella/issues/1#issuecomment-11178377).
+See [Running API Umbrella in Windows on Vagrant 1.0.5](https://github.com/NREL/api-umbrella/wiki/Running-API-Umbrella-in-Windows-on-Vagrant-1.0.5) before proceeding for a workaround.

 ```sh
 # Get the code